isomerpages/moe-bedokgreensec/_about-us/School Canteen.md

 own expense) for food tasting session by the Canteen Selection Committee.</p>
 </li>
 <li>
-<p>Successful applicant will commence operation of the Hot &amp; Cold Drink
+<p>Successful applicant will commence operation of the Fruit, Dessert &amp;
-Stall from 11 Mar 2024 and Fruit, Dessert &amp; Drink Stall from 1 Mar 2024.</p>
+Drink Stall from 1 Mar 2024.</p>
 <p></p>
 </li>
 </ul>